jennymarin1989/React-DJ-list/README.md

 - Using MERN stack or Axios, to practise API calls and DB connection
 - Creating more reusable components in React to keep the code DRY
 - Improving app styling.
+- Creating an alert if user enters an string or invalid character in searching box

 # Technologies